rabyj/epigeec/README.md

 # epiGeEC
 - - - -
 The **epiGenomic Efficient Correlator** tool is designed to efficiently perform pairwise correlations of thousands of epigenomic datasets.
-It supports a growing number of file formats and offers the possibility to compute correlations at any resolution on costum or predefined filtered regions.
+It supports a growing number of file formats and offers the possibility to compute correlations at any resolution on custom or predefined filtered regions.
 Please refer to the following paper for a description of epiGeEC : https://academic.oup.com/bioinformatics/article/35/4/674/5058096

-A galaxy implementation including thousands of pre-computed public datasets is availalble at http://epigeec.genap.ca/galaxy/ and also includes support for the WIG format and Spearman correlation(coming soon to command line version).
+A galaxy implementation including thousands of pre-computed public datasets is available at http://epigeec.genap.ca/galaxy/ and also includes support for the WIG format and Spearman correlation(coming soon to command line version).
 It also offers [tools](https://bitbucket.org/labjacquespe/epigeec_analysis/src/master/) for further annotation and analysis of the matrix files created by epiGeEC.

 ### Installation
 - - - -